 Stay at home guidance

-Many of you will have seen the latest Government information that states people with coronavirus symptoms or have tested positive for coronavirus are to self-isolate for at least 10 days.
+Government information states that people with coronavirus symptoms or have tested positive for coronavirus are to self-isolate for at least 10 days.
 If you have a household member who has one or both of these symptoms you (and everyone in the household) needs to self-isolate for 14 days.
 You can read the Government’s Stay at home guidance here.

 In this instance you should: